DFE-Digital/teaching-vacancies/documentation/dns-records.md

 ### [CAA record](https://letsencrypt.org/docs/caa/)
 > CAA is a type of DNS record that allows site owners to specify which Certificate Authorities (CAs) are allowed to issue certificates containing their domain names.
 It was standardized in 2013 by RFC 6844 to allow a CA “reduce the risk of unintended certificate mis-issue.”
 By default, every public CA is allowed to issue certificates for any domain name in the public DNS, provided they validate control of that domain name.
 That means that if there’s a bug in any one of the many public CAs’ validation processes, every domain name is potentially affected.
 CAA provides a way for domain holders to reduce that risk.

-In a TVS hosted zone, [this is set](https://toolbox.googleapps.com/apps/dig/#CAA/teaching-vacancies.service.gov.uk) to `0 issue "amazon.com"` with a TTL of 300 seconds
+In a Teaching Vacancies hosted zone, [this is set](https://toolbox.googleapps.com/apps/dig/#CAA/teaching-vacancies.service.gov.uk) to `0 issue "amazon.com"` with a TTL of 300 seconds

 ### [NS records](https://www.cloudflare.com/learning/dns/dns-records/dns-ns-record/) and [SOA record](https://www.cloudflare.com/learning/dns/dns-records/dns-soa-record/)
 The [Route 53 developer guide](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/SOA-NSrecords.html) has: